nigma/dj-cmd/README.rst

     dj run

-from any project's subdirectory.
+from any project's directory.

 Features
 --------

 - saves typing
-- automatically locates ``manage.py`` script in current or parent directories
+- automatically locates ``manage.py`` script in the current or parent directories
-- works great with virtualenv and on Windows
+- works great with virtualenv, even on Windows

 Commands
 --------

-List of command aliases is a matter of personal taste, so go ahead and adjust it by forking the project and adding yours to the `aliases.py`_ file.
+List of command aliases is a matter of personal taste, so go ahead and adjust the config or fork the project and add yours to the `aliases.py`_ file.

 Currently supported commands: